dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 ## Component certification process

-For a component to be certified tests are run in an environment maintained by the Dapr team.
+In order for a component to be certified, tests are run in an environment maintained by the Dapr project.

 ### New component certification: Alpha->Beta